Poor Man's Bible: Mosaic

-Mosaic is the art of decorating solid surfaces with pieces of multi-coloured stone or glass set in mortar.
+Mosaic is the art of decorating solid surfaces with pieces of multi-colored stone or glass set in mortar.
 Golden mosaic can be created by applying gold leaf to a single surface of a transparent glass tile, and placing the gilt inwards towards the mortar so that it is visible but cannot be scraped.
 The gilt tiles are often used as a background to figures, giving a glowing and sumptuous effect.
 Mosaic can be applied equally well to flat or curved surfaces and is often used to decorate vaults and domes.
 In churches where mosaic is applied extensively, it gives an impression that the interior of the church has been spread with a blanket of pictures and patterns.

 Mosaic was a common form of decoration throughout the Roman Empire and because of its durability was usually applied to floors, where it was at first executed in pebbles or small marble tiles.
 During the Early Christian period glass tiles were used extensively for wall and vault decorations, the vault of the Mausoleum of Santa Costanza in Rome being a fine example of decorative, non-narrative Christian mosaic.
 A perhaps unique example of Late Roman pictorial mosaic is the magnificent apsidal mosaic of the Church of Santa Pudenziana.
 The nearby church, dedicated to her sister Santa Prassede, has mosaics which are Byzantine in style.

-Mosaic was a favourite form of decoration in the Byzantine period and richly decorated churches in this style can be seen throughout Greece, in Turkey, Italy, Sicily, Russia and other countries.
+Mosaic was a favorite form of decoration in the Byzantine period and richly decorated churches in this style can be seen throughout Greece, in Turkey, Italy, Sicily, Russia and other countries.
 In the 19th century, gold mosaics were applied to the domes of the chancel of St Paul's Cathedral in London, illustrating the creation.
 In Western Europe, however, it was rare north of the Alps.